massimo-zaniboni/asterisell-v5/doc/manual/topics/configuration/rate-specification-language.md

 # Rate specification language

-[main-rate-plan] are specified using a domain-specific language, describing the high-level details of a rating-plan in a compact and readable way.
+[main-rate-plan] are specified using a domain-specific language: the rate plan captures the high level logic, while price details are on external data (CSV) rates, that can be frequently updated.

+There are two [main-rate-plan]:

+* ``main-cost-rate-plan`` for calculating the cost of a CDR
-``main-income-rate-plan`` is the name of the income [main-rate-plan], and ``main-cost-rate-plan`` is the name of the cost [main-rate-plan].
+* ``main-income-rate-plan`` for calculating the income of a CDR

-## Income rate example
+## Income rate plan example

 ```
-rate {
-  id: outgoing

-  match-call-direction: outgoing

-  rate {
-    id: free-emergency-telephone-numbers
-    match-telephone-number: 118,113,11X
-    set-cost-for-minute: 0
-  }

-  rate {
-    id: normal

-    match-price-category: normal
-    set-cost-on-call: 0.05

-    external-rate {
-      id: csv-1
-      use: csv-1
-      set-cost-for-minute: this
-    }
-  }

-  rate {
-    id: discounted

-    match-price-category: discounted
-    set-cost-on-call: 0.05

-    external-rate {
-      id: csv-discounted-2
-      use: csv-discounted-2
-      set-cost-for-minute: this
-    }
-  }
-}

 rate {
   id: free-incoming
   match-call-direction: incoming